ethereum/EIP-Bot/README.md

 npm ERR!     /Users/alitamoore/.npm/_logs/2021-07-25T06_43_54_229Z-debug.log
 ```

-In this case, an error was expected because the bug in question was if the editors were mentioned if a status error occured (if the status wasn't one of the allowed types)
+In this case, an error was expected because the bug in question was if the editors were mentioned if a status error occurred (if the status wasn't one of the allowed types)

 ### Troubleshooting

 - <i>When I run it, I'm getting unexplainable errors with my github requests.</i>
-  - Github limits the number requests from a given IP, this may be avoidable if you only use the `octokit` but a VPN also works just fine
+  - Github limits the number of requests from a given IP, this may be avoidable if you only use the `octokit` but a VPN also works just fine

 ## Code Style Guidelines (in no particular order)